Essential Questions for Designing Effective Solar Lighting Systems

 If sustained light levels are not required, many different operation schedules can accommodate most lighting applications.
 These include:

 These are the most popular ways to operate a solar lighting system.
-Each of these has its own pros and cons, and working with your lighting designer will help you determine the best operation profile for your project.
+Each has its pros and cons, and working with your lighting designer will help you determine the best operation profile for your project.

 There are many times when the operation profile is not achievable and needs to be adjusted.
-For example, solar is not capable to operate a 200 Watt fixture from dusk to dawn; however, it can for a couple of hours.
+For example, solar is not capable of operating a 200-watt fixture from dusk to dawn; however, it can be for a couple of hours.
 Either the load or the operation must be adapted to fit into a solar solution.
 Not budging on either will ensure you have a project that is way outside the budget scope of the project.

 Poles

-The final question is about the poles for the system.
-Overhead lights have everything located on a single pole and it is one to three feet at minimum higher than the fixture mounting height.
+The final question concerns the poles for the system.
+Overhead lights have everything located on a single pole, which is one to three feet at minimum higher than the fixture mounting height.
 Remote solar applications can have the solar system low to the ground or up high, depending on the service needs and aesthetics of the area.

 The first thing to answer is how high the solar needs to be.
-Once this question is answered, the next is what is the preferred mounting – direct embedded or anchor bolt.
+Once this question is answered, the next step is determining the preferred mounting – direct embedded or anchor bolt.

 A direct embedded pole has the pole dug down about 4-8’ and can be made from metal, concrete, or wood.
 These are used in many cases, such as where the solar power assembly is remote and would require some wiring to occur underground.
 They can also be used as a lower-cost option.

-An anchor base pole requires a foundation to be poured, taking into account the placement of anchor bolts to the orientation of the system and using the proper base plate dimensions.
+An anchor base pole requires a foundation to be poured, considering the placement of anchor bolts to the system's orientation and using the proper base plate dimensions.
 These systems can have either the base formed on-site or done by a company such as Precast which forms bases per the structural requirements of the setup.

-The precast bases can also be good for projects where there needs to be part of the base above grade.
-Many parking lot applications have the pole bases above grade around 3 feet to ensure that they can take an impact by a vehicle without disturbing the light pole.
-They are also good for applications that are temporary and will need the system to move in the future.
+Precast bases can also be good for projects where part of the base needs to be above grade.
+Many parking lot applications have pole bases above grade, around 3 feet, to ensure that a vehicle can be impacted by them without disturbing the light pole.
+They are also good for temporary applications that will need the system to move in the future.

 Finally, there are auger foundations.
 This setup combines a direct embedded option with an anchor base option.
-It allows the pole base to be screwed into the ground by using an auger and then the pole anchors directly to this auger piece.
-This type of pole system is great for temporary setups as well as allowing for a quick installation.
+It allows the pole base to be screwed into the ground by using an auger, and then the pole anchors directly to this auger piece.
+This pole system is excellent for temporary setups and allows for quick installation.

-All of these questions play an important role in helping the solar lighting designer set up the system that best works for your project.
-Every piece of data provides another stepping stone on the path to a successful project.
-Pay attention and provide all the needed data to the lighting designer during the beginning design stages of the project.
+These questions are important in helping the solar lighting designer set up the system that best works for your project.
+Every piece of data provides another stepping stone to a successful project.
+Pay attention and provide all the needed data to the lighting designer during the project's beginning design stages.

 Bonus Questions